-This water bottle cage is a total piece of trash.
+This water bottle cage is a total piece of rubbish.
 Here's why that's a good thing.

-This improvement was made possible through Trek’s partnership with Bureo and membership in NextWave, a cross-industry consortium of companies working to reduce the staggering amount of plastics plaguing our environment.
-Trek is a founding member of the consortium, which also includes Dell, General Motors, IKEA, HP Interface, Humanscale, Herman Miller, and Bureo.
+This improvement was made possible through Trek’s partnership with Bureo and membership of NextWave, a cross-industry consortium of companies working to reduce the staggering amount of plastics plaguing our environment.
+Trek is a founding member of the consortium, which also includes Dell, General Motors, IKEA, HP Interface, Humanscale, Herman Miller and Bureo.

 Through Trek’s partnership with NextWave, the company was introduced to Bureo, a group dedicated to giving new life to discarded fishing nets.
-Bureo collects end-of-life fishing nets and recycles them into tiny pellets that can be used for injection-molded plastic products like Bat Cage, sunglasses, skateboards, and more.
+Bureo collects end-of-life fishing nets and recycles them into tiny pellets that can be used for injection-moulded plastic products like Bat Cage, sunglasses, skateboards and more.

-Bat Cage may be a small product, but it’s the little hinge that swings a big door,” said Justin Henkel, Trek’s Director of Product for Saddles and Essentials.
-“This year alone, it will put 44,000 square feet (3,850 pounds) of discarded fishing nets to good use.
+Bat Cage may be a small product, but it’s the little hinge that swings a big door,’ said Justin Henkel, Trek’s Director of Product for Saddles and Essentials.
+“This year alone, it will put 4,000 square metres (1,750 kilos) of discarded fishing nets to good use.
 That’s making a real difference, and Bat Cage is just the beginning.

-Bontrager’s new recycled plastic Bat Cage ($14.99 MSRP) is available immediately on trekbikes.com and through Trek’s global network of retail partners.
+Bontrager’s new recycled plastic Bat Cage (£14.99 RRP) is available immediately on trekbikes.com and through Trek’s global network of retail partners.

 A new chapter